Vyral/base-template/_posts/2020-02-07-we-can-help-you-juggle-a-home-purchase-and-sale.md

 &nbsp;

-The question I’m answering today comes from clients who want to buy their next home and also need to sell their current one.
-They want to know, “How do I sell my home and buy the next one at the same time?”
+many clients want to know, “How do I sell my home and buy the next one at the same time?”
 Here’s how we help our clients out every step of the way.

 **There are two common ways that we typically go about it.** The first option is to sell your home first, and find temporary housing while you look for your next home.
 The second is a concurrent close, where your home sale closes at the same time as your purchase.